beryllium-org/netutils/README.md

-# jpkg-template-package
+# Beryllium OS netutils
-A template package for jpkg
+A set of networking utillities for Beryllium OS.
 <br />
 Build with <code>make package</code>